hyperledger-labs/zeto/zkp/js/README.md

     ✔ should fail to generate a witness because of invalid output commitments

   check-nullifier-hashes-sum circuit tests
-    ✔ should return true for valid witness (131ms)
+    ✔ should return true for valid witness (126ms)
-    ✔ should return true for valid witness - single input (78ms) ✔ should fail due to using single input but with both merkle proof enablement indicators set to "enabled" (55ms) ✔ should fail to generate a witness because mass conservation is not obeyed (58ms)
+    ✔ should return true for valid witness - single input (78ms) ✔ should fail due to using single input but with both merkle proof enablement indicators set to "enabled" (56ms) ✔ should fail to generate a witness because mass conservation is not obeyed (57ms)

+  check-nullifier-tokenid-uri circuit tests
+    ✔ should return true for valid witness (95ms)
+    ✔ should fail to generate a witness because token ID changed (40ms) ✔ should fail to generate a witness because token URI changed (40ms) ✔ should fail to generate a witness because of invalid input commitments ✔ should fail to generate a witness because of invalid output commitments

   Ecdh circuit tests
     ✔ should generate the shared secret in the proof circuit, which can be reproduced by the receiver

   Encryption circuit tests
-    ✔ should generate the cipher text in the proof circuit, which can be decrypted by the receiver (109ms)
+    ✔ should generate the cipher text in the proof circuit, which can be decrypted by the receiver (48ms)

-  38 passing (5s)
+  49 passing (9s)

 ```